So now it’s time to look at how to make money with your blog!

 Within the above niches are many, many, many popular blogs, because they niche down and concentrate on particular segments within a huge market.

-I talked about this more in my post “How to start a blog and the Tools you need to do it” because it’s important to not be too broad when it comes to your niche and topic…
+I talked about picking a niche more in my how to start a successful mummy blog post, because it’s important to not be too broad when it comes to your niche and topic…

 For example, if you had a food blog (of which there are thousands out there) to talk about all food would probably not get you noticed, because there’s just too many different things to talk about, but if you were to talk about say vegan food or organic food only and give all kinds of information and be super helpful in that one area, you could build up a following of super fans, who will see you as an expert!